TehShrike/abstract-state-router/readme.md

 - call all resolve functions
 - resolve functions return
 - **NO LONGER AT PREVIOUS STATE**
-- destroy the contexts of all "destroy" and "change" states
+- destroy the contexts of all "destroy" states
 - destroy appropriate dom elements
-- reset "change"ing dom elements
 - call render functions for "create"ed states
 - call all activate functions
 - emit stateChangeEnd